 A) Make the first recording "semi"-mandatory during onboarding

-And since Supademo's "Aha!" moment is tied to experiencing how easy it is to create an interactive demo, we wanted to remove the paradox of choice and force users to record a test product demo.
+And since Supademo's "Aha!" moment is tied to experiencing how easy it is to create a software product demo, we wanted to remove the paradox of choice and force users to record a test product demo.

 To achieve this, we added an onboarding step that prompts the users to "Try Recording a Supademo".